bhargav-yarlagadda/sorting_visualizer/README.md

 # SortingVisualizer

-SortingVisualizer is a React application that visualizes the Merge Sort algorithm.
+Sorting Visualizer is a React application that visualizes the Merge Sort algorithm.
 The application generates an array of bars with random heights and allows users to visualize the sorting process in real-time.

 ## Features